He should have told her then. The first time he saw it.He should have told her then. The first time he saw it.

 Torven caught him.
 "Easy.
 One step at a time."

-But Fionn wasn't trying to step—he was looking up at the ceiling, at the sky beyond the small window, always searching up.
+But Fionn wasn't trying to step.
+He was looking up at the ceiling, at the sky beyond the small window, always searching up.

 Fionn smiled, bright, two-winter joy, took one step forward, then his eyes lifted.
 He fell.

-They tried twice more, the same pattern each time: stand, reach up, fall.
+They tried twice more, the same pattern each time, stand, reach up, fall.

-But late didn't have to mean cursed.
-Some children took longer to find their balance.
-That was normal.
-The settlement healer had said as much when Torven asked—carefully, casually, not mentioning whose child he meant.
+Fionn was two and barely walking.
+Other children walked by fifteen months, but late didn't have to mean cursed.
+The settlement healer had said as much when Torven asked, carefully, casually, not mentioning whose child he meant.
 "Some walk at ten months, some at three winters.
 Bodies develop at their own pace."

 "One more time," Torven said.

-He took three steps, then four, wobbling but moving, and then five steps—he made it all the way to Torven's hands.
+He took three steps, then four, wobbling but moving, and then five steps.
+He made it all the way to Torven's hands.

 "Good.
 Good work."